 Camps for Children with Epilepsy

 Our member organizations offer a wide selection of camp programs, including day programs, weekend camps, and weeklong summer camps.
 These include camps for children, teens, and adults with epilepsy.
-Camp can be a great opportunity for children to develop self-confidence, independence and self-advocacy skills.
 Children with epilepsy should have the same fun camp experiences that all children get to have.
-Is your child heading to camp?
-Check out our Prep for Camp Checklist.

 Why a Camp for Children with Epilepsy?

 Epilepsy is a hidden disorder.
-Despite how common it is fear and stigma exist.
+Despite how common it is, fear and stigma exist.
 It’s easy to feel isolated and alone.
 Everyone at these camps knows what it’s like to have epilepsy.
 Taking medications, having seizures, or having epilepsy is typical here.
 Everyone at camp understands!
 Kids with epilepsy can be just KIDS!

 If you want your child to go to a camp where they have a chance to meet other children with epilepsy, several of our member organizations have programs available.